workdojos/Dojos-Fresh-Hugo-Theme/content/Mongolia.md

 2. FOSS Mongolia: This is a blog that covers open-source news and events in Mongolia.
 You can read their articles to learn more about the latest developments in the Mongolian open-source community.

 3. Mongolinux: This is a project to develop a Mongolian language version of Linux.
-You can download their ISO images and try it out for yourself.
+You can download their ISO images and try one out for yourself.

 4. Mongolian Free and Open Source Software Association (MOFOSS): This is a non-profit organization that promotes the use of free and open-source software in Mongolia.
 You can visit their website to learn more about their activities.